-In my field, treating body pain or musculoskeletal therapy, there are so many competing professions and therapists offering treatment for the same injuries and it can be very confusing for the injured consumer.
+Osteopath, Chiropractor or Physiotherapist?
+There are so many competing professions and therapists offering treatment for the same injuries and it can be very confusing.

-If you need treatment for pain or injury, there are a few things you should look for when you enter the office of your chosen remedial therapist.
+If you need treatment for pain or injury, there are a few things you should look for.

 Firstly, Osteopaths, Chiropractors and Physiotherapists HAVE to be registered with a government registration board.
-This registration is essential – it is illegal for a member of one of these professions to work without it.
-Registration should ensure they don’t have criminal or sexual convictions, are keeping up to date with research and developments in their field and uphold some necessary standards when dealing with the public.
-In short, it should ensure they are an upstanding and trustworthy member of society; as safe as possible for you to see in a therapeutic context.
-This should ensure you get a higher standard of treatment.
+This registration is essential, as it is illegal to work without it.
+Registration ensures they don’t have criminal or sexual convictions, are keeping up to date with research and developments in their field, and uphold some necessary standards when dealing with the public.

-Next, look for practitioners who are members of their professional association.
-This holds doubly true for unregulated therapists such as massage therapists, naturopaths, reiki practitioners and the like.
-As these therapies are held to no government-regulated professional standards, the professional body acts as a de facto regulator.
+Next, look for practitioners who are members of their professional association, as the professional body acts as a de facto regulator.

-Being a member of a professional association like Osteopathy Australia or the Australian Physiotherapy Association means they show some added commitment to professional standards, clinical development and their profession and are willing to put their money where their mouth is.
-All professional body registrations are voluntary and usually quite expensive.
+Being a member of a professional association like Osteopathy Australia or the Australian Physiotherapy Association means the therapist shows commitment to professional standards, clinical development and their profession.

-In the treatment room, the therapist should not rush but should give you time to explain everything about your complaint as you see and feel it.
-They should take a history of your problem and ask about your general health and medical history, all essential for understanding the nature of most complaints.
+A good therapist will not rush you, but should give you time to explain everything about your complaint.
+They should take a history of your issues and ask about your general health and medical history, all essential for understanding the nature of your complaint.

 Before treating you the therapist should clearly explain what they are going to do, including any risks of injury from treatment.
-You should have a chance to ask questions about it and have some say in the treatment.
-Good communication is the backbone of a successful therapeutic experience and can lead to trust and rapport between therapist and patient.
+Good communication is the backbone of a successful therapeutic experience leading to trust and rapport between you and your therapist.

-They should also come to some clear degree of diagnosis.
+Your therapist should also come to some clear degree of diagnosis.
 Importantly, they should clearly explain this in terms you understand.
-They should give you an idea of what is wrong, how long the problem should last and how they propose to fix it.
+They should give you an idea of what is wrong, how long the problem should last, and how they propose to treat it.

 So, who should you see?

-Ultimately, who you choose to consult for your body issues is a personal decision, but you should feel comfortable with your therapist and have trust in their judgment and advice.
-This is essential to a productive clinical encounter and the therapeutic relationship.
+Ultimately, who you choose to consult with is a personal decision, but you should feel comfortable with your therapist and have trust in their judgment and advice.
+This is essential for your successful treatment.

-I’m an Osteopath, so I’m biased, but I feel that Osteopaths are a great choice for treatment of issues stemming from your body – back pain, neck pain, sports injuries, tendonitis etc. We historically have taken more time considering psychosocial contributing factors to body pain, a position that is becoming more strongly backed up by new research on pain and suffering.
-We are highly trained in obtaining a diagnosis and we always use hands-on techniques for pain relief.
-As we are smaller and less visible most patients find us after trying Physio and Chiro first before settling on an Osteo.
-If you’ve not tried an Osteopath and are having trouble, book an appointment and get some treatment today.
+I’m an Osteopath, so I’m biased!
+But I feel that Osteopaths are a great choice for treatment of a range of issues including back pain, neck pain, sports injuries, tendonitis etc. We take time considering psychosocial contributing factors to body pain, a position that is strongly backed by research on pain and suffering.
+Osteopaths are highly trained in obtaining a diagnosis and always use hands-on techniques for pain relief.
+We will form a treatment plan specifically for you and work with you to get you back to optimum health.

 - Stay away from people asking you to pay upfront for multiple treatments.
 This can be a ploy to sell you more treatments than necessary.

 - Be cautious if you are being told you need upfront X-Rays.
-This is rarely the case outside of traumatic injuries and goes against almost all newer evidence-based guidelines.
+This is rarely the case outside of traumatic injuries.

 - Beware of pressure selling techniques.
 You should never feel pushed to keep making appointments, especially if your pain is getting better.